 Searching the Stacks- by Genre

-Here's a compilation of Books either sold as a box set collection or at least one of the books in a series., There's around 15 book in the sweep series but you can also buy them as a single book with a few of each of the books included (see listing below for what I mean)
+Here's a compilation of Books either sold as a box set collection or at least one of the books in a series., There's around 15 books in the sweep series but you can also buy them as a single book with a few of each of the books included (see listing below for what I mean)

 There's WAY too many Sweet Valley High books to list all (I saw one that said Book 134!!
 So this is just a mention of the series and same for the Hardy Boys

-I have personally read (or have some of) even at least one book in a series so far (sookie stakhouse (true Blood) series Dead as a Doornail, Vampire Academy) or have a book on the shelf to read, or have the books listed on my wish list to be read.
+I have personally read or have at least one book in a series so far (sookie stakhouse (true Blood) series Dead as a Doornail, Song of Ice and Fire (Game of Thrones) Vampire Academy) or have the books listed on my wish list to be read.